Gender, Employment and the Economy

 Why the difference among measures?
 Hourly earnings do not differentiate whether or not the individual worked full-time or year-round.
 It should be noted that women are employed fewer hours in the week and fewer weeks in the year than their male counterparts.
 Less time at work contributes to a part of the earning difference when women's weekly and annual earnings are compared with men's.

-The narrowing of the gap in previous years was the result not of women's wages rising, but of men's real wages falling so that they were closer to women's wages.
+However, an important reason for the narrowing of the gap in previous years was the result not of women's wages rising, but of men's real wages falling so that they were closer to women's wages.
 (Prior to 1993 - when the wage gap was 77%)

 1997 - wage gap was 74.8% - attributed to changes in welfare policy.